considonet/babel-preset-typescript/README.md

 - `react` (boolean, default: true) - enables `@babel/preset-react`

 - `presetEnvSettings` (object, default: see below) - configures `@babel/preset-env`.

+Parameter is optional.
 The default setup is as follows:

 ```json
 {